ramijebara/one_billion_row_challange/README.md

 ## Using the apache arrow datafusion library
 - Uses around 80MB of RAM
-- Runs in under 7 seconds on an  8 core AMD Ryzen 7 PRO 7840U laptop
+- Runs in under 12 seconds on an  8 core AMD Ryzen 7 PRO 7840U laptop and under 7 seconds on a 12 core Ryzen 5900x
 - Special thanks for [JosiahParry](https://github.com/JosiahParry) for the YouTube tutorial and idea

 Release binaries were used for testing.